Chapter 2 : Of Wondering and Watching

 This chapter is dedicated to the amazing guys and girls over at TGS, without whom I'd probably never post a thing.
 Double thankyous to my lovely beta, Kaity (kaityb) for both helping me out with this chapter and being supremely encouraging!

-chapter image by the incredible moose!
+chapter image by the incredible moose! at TDA

 Epiphany's cobblestone streets were littered with uncertainty.
 His infuriating sprite of a companion still pulled on his arm with far more strength than he had imagined she'd have, sending them rushing across the intertwining paths at the heart of the city.
 With each stride that Sirius took, he found himself trotting upon the debris of broken assuredness.
 Every miniscule cranny in the sidewalks oozed suspicion.